fastly/compute-js-opentelemetry/examples/otel-demo/README.md

 The Edge application can be configured to send traces using a named log provider instead of directly to the OpenTelemetry collector.
-This is more performant for the Edge application, because it outputs to [Fastly real-time log streaming](https://docs.fastly.com/en/guides/about-fastlys-realtime-log-streaming-features) freeing your Compute@Edge application from having to book its own network request.
+This is more performant for the Edge application, because it outputs to [Fastly real-time log streaming](https://docs.fastly.com/en/guides/about-fastlys-realtime-log-streaming-features) freeing your Compute application from having to book its own network request.

 To do this, you will also need to have an instance of the [`otel-http-proxy`](../otel-http-proxy) example application running at a publicly available endpoint.